hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 Terraform can manage multiple groups of infrastructure in one working directory by [switching workspaces][cli-workspaces].

-These workspaces, managed with the `terraform workspace` command, aren't the same thing as TFE's workspaces.
+These workspaces, managed with the `terraform workspace` command, aren't the same thing as Terraform Enterprise (TFE)'s workspaces.
 TFE workspaces act more like completely separate working directories; CLI workspaces are just alternate state files.

 If you use multiple workspaces, you'll need to migrate each one to a separate TFE workspace.

 Migrating multiple workspaces is similar to [migrating a single workspace](./index.html), but it requires some extra steps.

+-> **API:** See the [State Versions API](../api/state-versions.html).
+This API can be a faster way to import existing state into TFE workspaces, but many of the warnings in the manual process below still apply; in particular, be sure to only import state into TFE workspaces that have never performed a run.

 ## Step 1: Gather Credentials, Data, and Code